mvdwetering/yamaha_ynca/README.md

 ```

 In case you want to have buttons on a dashboard to send the commands the code below can be used as a starting point.
-It uses only standard built-in Home Assistant cards, so should work everywhere.
+It uses only standard built-in Home Assistant cards, so it should work on all configurations.

 On a dashboard add a "manual" card.
 Paste the code below and search and replace the `entity_id` with your own.